 Welcome to Sutton Pottery

 Looking for gifts, setting up a wedding list, or thinking of slowly replacing a worn-out dinner service?
 Sutton Pottery is a small "Open Studio" workshop in rural East Norfolk, established by Malcolm Flatman in 1977 in the Broadland village of Sutton, near Stalham.
-He makes a large range of "reduction" stoneware entirely by hand, in consistent styles and colours.
+He makes a large range of "reduction" stoneware entirely by hand, in consistent styles and colours, and offers a full postal service.

 Malcolm also offers pottery lessons for those wishing to learn to “throw” pots on the potter’s wheel.
 A session of intensive tuition lasts 3 hours, and takes place on Summer weekday evenings, or on Winter weekdays plus some Winter Saturdays.
 The wheels have been out of action during most of October and November, but will be back in use during December (except Christmas week), January and February.
 Two wheels are available, so two people can share the experience and the cost!
 Phone or e-mail for more details, to book tuition or buy a lesson gift voucher.